hean01/hean01.github.io/content/post/m03-medium-mead.md

 fermentation graph.
 The active fermentation is definitly rolling off and I plan to rack the mead off its sediment on sunday this week, eg. day 13 of the fermentation.

+### Day 12 - 2017-04-29

+I racked this mead today.
+Took a SG reading of almost exactly 0.0 which indicates that this is not that sweet as I wanted it to be, eg. around 0.01.